Let’s be honest, a lot of us move abroad for financial reasons. We want to earn more money than we can back home.

 If you are interested in working in the United Kingdom, this is How to get a well-paid job and a work visa in the UK.

 It might come as a surprise for some expats that Japan is on the list of the best countries to work in.
 Japan isn’t usually in the top favourite places for expats to relocate to for work – the general perception is that it’s quite an insulate country.

 However, things are changing.
 The number of foreigners coming to work in Japan has been rising recently.
 Japan is desperate to lure in more foreign professionals to make up for its ageing population.
 The country wants more skilled immigration — engineers, entrepreneurs, researchers, managers and professionals.

 Working in Japan is an adventure by itself.
-Add to it a cutting edge infrastructure, stunning nature of Japanese islands, high quality of life and a brilliant expat benefit package, new immigration rules that make it comparatively easy for skilled people to come to the country – and the country becomes quite appealing.
+Add to it a cutting edge infrastructure, stunning nature of Japanese islands, high quality of life and a brilliant expat benefits package, new immigration rules that make it comparatively easy for skilled people to come to the country – and the country becomes quite appealing.

 Experienced expats still feel lukewarm about Japan.
 Although the country has changed its approach to foreigners, the perceptions take much longer to change.
-So while Japan lags behind other Asian countries in terms of attractiveness for foreigners, for ambitious budding expats with great set of professional skills it’s a great chance to start international career and wealth building.
+So while Japan lags behind other Asian countries in terms of attractiveness for foreigners, for ambitious budding expats with a great set of professional skills it’s a great chance to start an international career and wealth building.

 Financial gains are also significant – the cost of an average expatriate pay package for middle managers in Japan is about $375,289 per year.

 If you hunt for a job independently, you might expect an average income of $48,177 (£35,629) as a service professional which will grow to an average $238,248 (£176,196) at the management-level.

 China as many other countries all over the world is desperate for skilled workforce especially in IT, AI and science.
 People with expertise in these areas are in huge demand.